LeonLenclos/sketch-to-instagram/README.md

 **Warning !
 After a few weeks using this software my Instagram account has been deactived.
-Don't know exactly why but seems like they does not like this kind of hack**
+Don't know exactly why but seems like they don't like this kind of hack**

 # Sketch To Instagram